schiele/git-incrypt/README.md

 ## Experimental Disclaimer Warning

-This is still a bit experimental.
+This is still experimental.
+Encryption format is still not stable, which might require you to re-encrypt your data if you update to a future version.

 So use at your own risk and expect some weird errors.
 Because of this state the installation is also a bit more nerdy than what you might expect.

 ## Issues and Contributions